 The beaches of Cala d’Or in Mallorca are a series of beautifully secluded coves that surround crystalline waters of blue and turquoise.
 Just perfect for both kids and parents alike!

-All of the beaches of Cala d’Or are lined with pine and palm trees, which frame the waters of the Mediterranean perfectly and the good news is, they are all walkable from the middle of town!
+All of the beaches of Cala d’Or on the Spanish island of Mallorca are lined with pine and palm trees, which frame the waters of the Mediterranean perfectly and the good news is, they are all walkable from the middle of town!

 Playa Cala Gran is a 5 minute walk from the centre of Cala d’Or town.
 The sand beach isn’t very wide, but it is about 100 metres long meaning you can still claim a space even if its busy.